zachMahan64/bear-lang/docs/syntax.md

 - This is the basics of the system:
 ```
 // in main.br
-import my_mod // a module
+import my_mod // a file containing a module

 fn main(str[]& argv) -> i32 {
     my_mod..do_thing();